ImplFerris/esp32-book/src/embassy.md

 esp-generate --chip esp32 blinky-embassy
 ```

-This will open a screen asking you to select options.
-But, this time we select "Adds `embassy` framework support" and save it to generate the project template with support of embassy.
+This will open a screen prompting you to select options.
+This time, choose "Adds embassy framework support" and save to generate the project template with Embassy support.
+However, if you find that the "embassy" option is unavailable, first enable "Enable unstable HAL features", then proceed with selecting "embassy" support.

 If you notice, the main function is now marked as async, along with a few other changes in the code.
 However, the core logic for blinking the LED remains the same.